coolboi21/Rude-Docs/docs/Components/Slow-Mo.md

 Now add the [`Object Activator`](/Components/Object%20Activator.md) script to our slowmo zone gameobject.

-Note: You can set the “One Time” field to true, if you want your slowmo to only trigger once.
+> [!TIP]

-Note: You can set the “Delay” field to the amount of seconds you want to wait before our slowmo starts.
+> You can set the `One Time` field to true, if you want your slowmo to only trigger once. ㅤㅤㅤㅤㅤㅤㅤYou can set the `Delay field` to the amount of seconds you want to wait before our slowmo starts.

 In the OnActivate() event box, hit the plus, that creates a new UnityEvent.